 The jungle around Puerto Iguazú holds an intriguing history that you can learn a bit more about on a tour to the San Ignacio Ruins and Wanda Mines.
 A full-day tour will take you through the well-preserved mission ruins that were built here in colonial times.

-If you geology interests you, then you will be thrilled that most tours also stop at the Wanda Mines.
+If geology interests you, then you will be thrilled that most tours also stop at the Wanda Mines.
 Here, you’ll see gems and crystals galore while learning about the mining of these precious and semi-precious stones.
-Full-day tours to both of these sites run for about $100 USD per person.
+Full-day tours to both of these sites can be booked in town, on individual operator websites, and through sites like Get Your Guide and Viator.

-6. Hit the jungle and get in touch with your adventurous side
+6. Explore the jungle and get in touch with your adventurous side

 The jungle around Puerto Iguazú is full of beautiful views, waterfalls, and wildlife.
 A variety of tours are offered in Puerto Iguazú that provide fun-filled days of zip-lining, swimming below waterfalls, hiking, and river cruises, and more.

-There are quite a few tour companies and options, so do your online research, ask your accommodation and locals which tours they recommend, and visit a few tour companies in town if you have the time to pick the one best suited for you.
+There are quite a few tour companies in town as well as online options through Viator and Get Your Guide.
+If booking while in town, ask your accommodation and locals which tours they recommend and visit a few tour companies if you have the time to pick the one best suited for you.

 7. See Las Tres Fronteras